lbryio/lbry.com/content/news/125-rerez.md

 There are *so many* shows out there about video games.
 Livestreams, nostalgia trips, novelties, reviews, gadgets–whatever the niche, the saturation of gaming content is persistent and relentless.

 That’s why I’m a huge fan of this week’s show, because he consistently maintains what many lack: quality, authentic engagement of the subject.
-Months ago, he e-strolled into [our slack community](https://slack.lbry.io), ready to learn about LBRY.
+Months ago, he e-strolled into [our Discord community](https://chat.lbry.io), ready to learn about LBRY.
 I present to you...

 ![Rerez](/img/news/rerez-inline.jpg)